 - fill in the Application Form with their entire curriculum and all their University results.

-- send the completed Application Form in pdf format by mail to numerics@cea.fr, accompanied by:
+- send the duly filled Application Form in PDF format by email to numerics@cea.fr, accompanied by:

 a detailed CV (max.
 2 pages),

 a cover letter presenting their application with respect to the particular PhD project(s) they chose,